amarula/chatgpt-code-review-gerrit-plugin/README.md

 **NOTE**: This feature is available when the `enableMessageDebugging` configuration setting is enabled.

-### Configuration Settings Dump
+### Showing Configuration Settings

-The `/dump_config` command allows you to dump relevant non-confidential configuration settings in a UI message:
+The `/show` command allows you to dump relevant non-confidential configuration settings in a UI message as well:

 ```
-/dump_config
+/show --config
 ```

 Example of the response: